Guide to starting an Alternative Provision

 Our more detailed guide complete with a suite of policy templates, planning tools and additional advice is available here:

 As part of the support, we give at Close the Gaps we often come across people who have ambitions to start up their own alternative provision and we answer lots of questions around this.
-For someone who wants to develop a specialised provision that won’t fall under the Ofsted framework here’s a guide to what you’ll need.
+For someone who wants to develop a specialised provision that won’t fall under the Ofsted framework (a ‘Non-School’ or unregistered AP) here’s a guide to what you’ll need to do to open.
 The guide includes what you’ll need in terms of policies and paperwork to fulfil most approval processes but also some of those less obvious areas for success that come from our experience of having worked with so many provisions.

 1) Do a feasibility study.